- Certificate / Office Administration -- Click here for Gainful Employment details.

-The Clerical Assistant Certificate is also offered in an integrated IBEST format.
-IBEST (Integrated Basic Education and Skills Training) classes have an extra support instructor to help ABE/ESL students learn both their foundational English/Math skills and the skills for employment in their chosen field.
+The Clerical Assistant Certificate is also offered in an IBEST (Integrated Basic Education and Skills Training) format.
+IBEST classes have an extra support instructor to help ABE/ESL students learn both their foundational English/Math skills and the skills for employment in their chosen field.
 Contact your advisor to see when the next IBEST Clerical Assistant classes will be offered.

 What is the application process?

 There is no special program application for the Office Administration program.

 Starting wages for office and administrative support workers may range between $10.54 and $12.55 per hour, with wages averaging at $15.73 per hour.
 A first-line supervisor of office and administrative support workers may start at $16.39 per hour.

 Sources: CareerOneStop 2012; WA State Employment Security Department, September 2013.